-Here are the three most recent College & Career Workshops:
+Here are a few past College & Career Workshops:

 Participants join 15-minute online meetings with the Program Officer at the end of each semester to evaluate their program participation, answer any questions, and provide program feedback.

 Progress meetings offer academic and personal support.
 The meetings will help students enhance their communication with the Program Officer, improve their understanding of the program, and feel motivated to continue program participation.